franneck94/GW2_RotaHelper/ISSUES.md

 - Conduit solar flare bug
 - Mech F-skills do not show keybind
 - Add special rule for IsAnySkillFromBuild for Rifle 1 engi
+- Load correct dodge image, also filter not for rev but for vindi
+- double skill removal does not wor kfor first occurence